google/WebFundamentals/src/content/en/android/trusted-web-activity/quick-start/index.md

 * An Android phone or emulator connected and set up for development ([Enable USB debugging](https://developer.android.com/studio/debug/dev-options.html#enable) if you’re using a physical phone).
-* A browser that supports Trusted Web Activities on your development phone.
+* A browser that supports Trusted Web Activity on your development phone.
   Chrome 72 or later will work.
 Support in other browsers is on its way.
 * A website you'd like to view in the Trusted Web Activity.